my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 ### Continued Engagement
 1. **Pilot Program**: Offer to support initial assessment project
 2. **Training Sessions**: Technical deep-dive workshops
-3. **Best Practices**: Sharing modernization patterns and strategies
+3. **Best Practices**: Sharing modernisation patterns and strategies
-4. **Success Stories**: Case studies from similar organizations
+4. **Success Stories**: Case studies from similar organisations

 ---

-*Remember: Your expertise and passion for modernization are your greatest assets.
+*Remember: Your expertise and passion for modernisation are your greatest assets.
 Use these notes as a foundation, but let your knowledge and experience drive the conversation.*